https://www.uni.lu/fhse-en/research-projects/compare/

-Studies continue to show that children of ethnic minority background and low socioeconomic status are likely to have poor literacy skills and weak academic achievements.
-Preliteracy skills are strong predictors of literacy development and, therefore, it is essential that parents and early childhood educators engage children in literacy activities from an early age.
-In trilingual Luxembourg, a multilingual education programme has been implemented in 2017, requiring educators to develop young children’s skills in Luxembourgish or French, value their home languages and, among others, collaborate with parents.
+International assessment studies continue to show that children of ethnic minority background and low socioeconomic status are more likely to have poor literacy skills and weak academic achievements.
+Preliteracy skills are strong predictors of literacy development, and, therefore, it is essential that parents and early childhood educators engage children in literacy activities from an early age.
+In trilingual Luxembourg, a multilingual education programme was implemented in the non-formal sector of early childhood in 2017, requiring educators to familiarise children with Luxembourgish and French and value their home languages, for instance though collaborating with parents.

 We invite you to browse the project’s page and read the updates: